 Everything in moderation.
 You could say that about, well, everything.
 But sometimes you want hard numbers.
 How many socks can you stick up your nose before the police get involved?
 Is a frog in one’s bidet one too many?
 Oh and what amount of orange consumption would result in death?

 Well over 9,000, it seems.

 YouTube channel AsapSCIENCE is doing awesome stuff, like tackling the interesting question of “How much?”.
 As in, how much of a regular thing is enough to do you harm or even kill you?
-The video is a sequel of sorts to one the channel did exactly two years ago.
+The video is a sequel of sorts to one the channel did a few years ago.